Serge Belamant

 Serge Belamant (born 1953) is a French-born South African entrepreneur best known for designing the Universal Electronic Payment System (UEPS) and the Chip Offline Pre-authorised Card (COPAC).

-He founded cash-payments company Net1 UEPS Technologies in 1989, led it through dual listings on the NASDAQ and the Johannesburg Stock Exchange, and oversaw the contentious welfare-payments contract with the South African Social Security Agency (SASSA) until his retirement in 2017.
+He founded the cash-payments company Net1 UEPS Technologies in 1989, led it through dual listings on the NASDAQ and the Johannesburg Stock Exchange, and oversaw the contentious welfare-payments contract with the South African Social Security Agency (SASSA) until his retirement in 2017.
 Since 2018 he has been non-executive chair of London-based buy-now-pay-later fintech Zilch.

 Early life and education

-Belamant moved from France to South Africa with his family in 1967 and matriculated from Highlands North Boys’ High School, Johannesburg.
+Belamant moved from France to South Africa with his family in 1967 and matriculated from Highlands North Boys' High School, Johannesburg.
 In 1972 he entered the University of the Witwatersrand to study civil engineering but switched to computer science and applied mathematics in his second year.
 He left the university without a degree and later took short courses in information systems at the University of South Africa (UNISA).

 Early career and SASWITCH (1981–1989)

 Belamant worked for Control Data Corporation as a systems analyst for a decade before joining SASWITCH Ltd in 1985.
-Economic sanctions had left the consortium’s national ATM network dependent on unsupported Christian Rovsing computers.
+Economic sanctions had left the consortium's national ATM network dependent on unsupported Christian Rovsing computers.
 Belamant led a rebuild on fault-tolerant Stratus hardware and wrote protocol-translation software that allowed fourteen banks to connect without altering their host systems.

 By 1988 SASWITCH was handling about three million ATM transactions a month, according to the Competition Commission.
-The switch—now run by BankservAfrica—remains the backbone of South Africa’s shared ATM network.
+The switch—now run by BankservAfrica—remains the backbone of South Africa's shared ATM network.